learn-co-students/applying-gradient-descent-lab-flatiron-labs/README.md

 error_for_consultant_model(american_hustle) # 78.43
 ```

-Once haven written a formula that calculates the error for the consultant's model provided a budget, we can write a method that calculates the RSS for the consultant's model.
-When we move onto compare our consultant's model with others, we'll then have a metric for comparison.
+Once we have written a formula that calculates the error for the consultant's model provided a budget, we can write a method that calculates the RSS for the consultant's model.
+When we move on to compare our consultant's model with others, we'll then have a metric for comparison.

 ```python